When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Discussion

 \subsection{Implications for educational practice}

-For educational practitioners and system designers, several design implications emerge.
-Persona should be aligned with learning intent: when students struggle to warrant or qualify claims, a supportive agent can scaffold integration; when discussions risk premature convergence or narrow framing, a contrarian agent can surface neglected values and sustain critical contrast \cite{ward_productive_2011}.
-Educators should also instrument the process, not only the outcome.
-Lightweight analytics based on moral lexicons, AKC-style classifiers, and ENA dashboards can help instructors track whether teams are diversifying moral frames, grounding claims, and maintaining coherent thematic trajectories \cite{hopp_extended_2021, shaffer_tutorial_2016}.
-Additionally, participation must be governed to preserve human agency.
-Design features such as limits on consecutive AI turns, probabilistic response timing, and alignment of persona goals with learning objectives can maintain conversational balance and prevent dominance.
+For educational practitioners and system designers, persona design should align with learning intent: when learners struggle to warrant or qualify claims, a supportive agent can scaffold integrative reasoning; when discussions risk premature convergence or narrow framing, a contrarian agent can surface neglected values and sustain productive tension \cite{ward_productive_2011}.
+Process indicators derived from semantic-trajectory and network analyses can inform such decisions in practice.
+Lower semantic-trajectory divergence (DTW) indicates tighter topical coherence, useful when groups drift, but potentially signalling premature convergence when plural perspectives are pedagogically valued, while epistemic network patterns reveal whether grounded or qualified claims are connected across multiple moral foundations, indicating structured pluralism rather than mere value listing.
+Together, these indicators can support persona governance in situ, with supportive personas deployed when argument quality is thin and contrarian personas introduced when networks show narrow framing or overly stable, uncritical trajectories.

-These practices extend beyond moral reasoning to other disciplines where ethical tension and value negotiation are intrinsic, such as medicine, engineering, and teacher education.
-In such contexts, supportive agents can scaffold integrative justifications, while contrarian agents can prevent groupthink and stimulate value pluralism \cite{haidt2007morality, bonnefon_social_2016, awad_moral_2018}.
-Implementation, however, requires careful ethical consideration.
-While concealment of AI identity served ecological validity in this experiment, transparency and consent are paramount in authentic educational use \cite{shanahan_role_2023, nguyen_ethical_2023}.
-Educational technology designers must also attend to accessibility across linguistic and cultural backgrounds, and ensure privacy protections when recording discourse for learning analytics.
+Educators should instrument the process rather than focus solely on outcomes, using lightweight analytics based on moral lexicons, AKC-informed classifiers, and ENA dashboards to monitor whether teams diversify moral frames, ground claims, and maintain coherent thematic trajectories \cite{hopp_extended_2021, shaffer_tutorial_2016}.
+To preserve human agency, participation must be governed through limits on consecutive AI turns, probabilistic response timing, and alignment of persona goals with pedagogical objectives.
+These principles generalise beyond moral reasoning to disciplines such as medicine, engineering, and teacher education, where supportive agents can scaffold integrative justification and contrarian agents can prevent groupthink and promote pluralistic reflection \cite{haidt2007morality, bonnefon_social_2016, awad_moral_2018}.
+Implementation, however, requires ethical vigilance: while concealment of AI identity ensured ecological validity in this study, transparency, informed consent, inclusivity across linguistic and cultural contexts, and strong data privacy protections are essential in authentic educational use \cite{shanahan_role_2023, nguyen_ethical_2023}.